getdzypher/galilel-bot/README.md

 galilel-bot uses GNU autotools build system to simplify cross-platform deployment and configuration.
-In most cases the following instructions will work on most Linux distributions:
+In most cases the following instructions will work on any Linux distributions:

 ```
 git clone https://github.com/Galilel-Project/galilel-bot.git